ThomasKWD/tth-rex/phpunit/README.md

-This folder tests code in `theme/` but is located outside for keeping `theme/` folder clean.
+Remove this folder when tests in Docker work.